IDnow pulls in $40M growth equity for its identity verification platform – TechCrunch

 Identity Verification-as-a-Service (“IVAAS”?!) is a pretty tortuous phrase.
-But it’s now established as key tech area for the tech industry as startups like Onfido, Jumio and others have proved with large funding raises in the last few years.
-Verifying ID is now also a key part of the gig-economy.
+But it’s now established as a key tech area for the tech industry as startups like Onfido, Jumio and others have proved with large funding raises in the last few years.
+Verifying ID is now also a key part of the gig economy.

-Joining them today is a German startup which first emerged in 2014.
-It’s announced a $40 million growth equity investment from Corsair Capital LLC, a private equity firm focused on the financial and business services industries.
+Joining them today is a German startup that first emerged in 2014.
+It has announced a $40 million growth equity investment from Corsair Capital LLC, a private equity firm focused on the financial and business services industries.

 IDnow lets consumers verify their identity online, using their smartphone, tablet or webcam via image recognition of their ID document.